 Gwern Branwen’s site is another digital garden just oozing with personality.
 It’s heavily text based and feels like a classic HTML & CSS static website, until you start hovering over and clicking links.

 The standout feature is the popup system.
 Hover over a link and you get a preview.
-Clicking on them opens a floating window, making the website feeling like it’s a complete OS running in your browser.
+Clicking on them opens a floating window, making the website feel like an operating system running in your browser.
 These windows can contain articles that have their own links, which spawn their own popups.
 The effect that you get is that you can explore tangentially without ever losing your place.

 On wide enough screens, footnotes turn into side-notes that sit in the margins, letting you read annotations without breaking flow.
 These side-notes can also expand into their own windows for further reading.
 Long side-notes collapse automatically to avoid overwhelming the layout.

-Something I find charming is the link icons— small glyphs next to links that tell you what you're about to click.
+Something I find charming are the link icons— a small glyph accompanies every link that tells you what you're about to click.
 Wikipedia links get the Wikipedia logo.
 Videos get a video icon.
 Internal links show Gwern's logo.
 Once you learn the visual language, scanning becomes faster.
 You know what you're getting into before you commit.

 Instead of notes, Gwern calls their writing essays— and rightfully so.
 Each one is like those six-hour iceberg videos on YouTube: a short summary visible on the surface, with layers of explanation, popups, and annotations hiding just below.